Julio Montaner: Controversy surrounding the treatment as prevention strategy

-Currently, British Columbia is Canada's only province that adopts the "Treatment as Prevention" strategy to combat HIV/AIDS.
-Despite evidence from the B.C.
-Centre for Excellence indicating a reduction in transmission of HIV, increased survival and a reduction of viral load to an undetectable level, the "Treatment as Prevention" strategy has not been implemented as a federal policy by the Canadian government.
 Under Montaner's leadership, the Center for Disease Control and Prevention in China and the B.C.
 Centre for Excellence in HIV/AIDS created a new Fellowship program in 2013 to help incorporate the "Treatment as Prevention Strategy" as China's national response to HIV/AIDS.
 Brazil, Australia, the United States and France have also implemented "Treatment as Prevention" as a strategy for fighting HIV/AIDS.
 The World Health Organization has also incorporated the strategy into its Global HIV Treatment Guidelines.

-The Government of Canada has not yet federally endorsed the program.
+During the Stephen Harper-led Conservative government tenure, the Government of Canada refused to endorse the program.
 The Public Health Agency of Canada (PHAC) released a statement saying more evaluation is needed to determine the feasibility, long-term sustainability, safety and effectiveness of new prevention technologies such as "Treatment as Prevention" in Canada and globally" and indicated that it is monitoring the results of pilot studies and randomized control trials.
-The PHAC states that B.C.’s concurrent implementation of a comprehensive strategy to reduce HIV infections has made it difficult to isolate whether the "Treatment as Prevention" strategy is responsible for the decrease in HIV infections.
+However, under the Liberal Government, Health Canada reversed its previous opinion and treatment as prevention is now endorsed by the agency.

-Montaner stated his belief that the stigmas associates with the transmission routes of HIV are responsible for the Canadian government's hesitancy to embrace the strategy in an interview with the Globe and Mail in 2012.
-He is outspoken about his opinion of the Government of Canada's current stance on funding HIV/AIDS and their focus on criminalizing injecting drug users.
-He referred to his frustration with the federal government's hesitancy to adopt the Treatment as Prevention strategy in a 2012 interview with Positive Live, stating "Canada has this amazing made-in-Canada strategy that has now been recognized by Science as the number one scientific breakthrough for 2011.
+This followed after years of frustrated advocacy by Montaner who stated his belief in 2012 that the stigmas associated with the transmission routes of HIV are responsible for the Canadian government's hesitancy to embrace the strategy in an interview with the Globe and Mail.
+In an interview with Positive Live in the same year, he stated that "Canada has this amazing made-in-Canada strategy that has now been recognized by Science as the number one scientific breakthrough for 2011.
 The New York Times has written about it.
 You name it.
 It’s all over the place.
 And I cannot get five minutes audience with the federal government to say – you know how come it‘s so easy to have a national strategy about childhood obesity, prostate cancer, breast cancer – and AIDS, we have a made-in-Canada strategy that can fix it that cannot be sorted out."